Psychologist Salary and Career Outlook

 Psychologist Careers

-Careers in psychology are more varied that most might assume.
-Even within specific psychological fields, there are psychologists that opt to specialize in specific industries or with specific types of patients.
-Furthermore, while many psychologist careers require a doctorate-level degree, there are several positions in the field that can be obtained with only a masters degree in the field of psychology.
+Careers in psychology are more varied than most might assume.
+Even within specific psychological fields, some psychologists choose to specialize in particular industries or patient populations.
+Furthermore, while many psychology careers require a doctorate-level degree, there are several positions in the field that can be obtained with only a masters degree in the field of psychology.

 Counseling, Clinical, and Research Psychologists

 Becoming a clinical, counseling, or research psychologist requires either a Ph.D. in psychology or a Doctor of Psychology (Psy.D.) degree as well as a state-issued license.
-The degrees are interchangeable for most positions, but the former tends to focus more on research while the latter is more directly focused on clinical practice.
+The degrees are interchangeable for most positions, but the former tends to emphasize research, while the latter is more directly focused on clinical practice.

 In this industry, therapists work in environments such as: